loveminimal/hugo-theme-virgo/README.md

     # Wiki - posts/wiki.md
     hasMoreMenuItems = true

+    # Fold/Unfold code blocks, default `false`, and
+    # if `true` ，all code blocks will be folded when page load.
+    # It will be always true in Mobile view no matter what's your setting.
+    hasFoldAllCodeBlocks = false

     slogan = 'Life is just a joker.'       # your site slogan below title [params.svg]
         color = '#6c757d'                  # icon color of breadcrumb '#666'  # '#5a29e4'